FUNDING > Centers for Chemical...

 Division of Chemistry

 Centers for Chemical Innovation (CCI)

 The Centers for Chemical Innovation (CCI) Program supports research centers focused on major, long-term fundamental chemical research challenges.
 CCIs that address these challenges will produce transformative research, lead to innovation, and attract broad scientific and public interest.
-CCIs are agile structures that can respond rapidly to emerging opportunities and make full use of cyberinfrastructure to enhance collaborations.
+CCIs are agile structures that can respond rapidly to emerging opportunities and make full use of data infrastructure and other approaches to enhance collaborations.
 CCIs may partner with researchers from industry, government laboratories and international organizations.
-CCIs integrate research, innovation, education, and informal science communication and include a plan to broaden participation of underrepresented groups.
+CCIs integrate research, innovation, education, broadening participation, and informal science communication.

 This Program is Part of